 Garrus shook his head sadly.
 "But I was so close..."

 "Getting you to confess."

-Shepard plucked a straggling piece of pepperoni from the now empty pizza tray and popped it in his mouth.
+Shepard plucked a straggling piece of pepperoni from the pizza tray and popped it in his mouth.
 He smiled with innocence in his eyes.
 "Confess what?"
 He checked the time on his datapad and stood.
 "Well I'd love to stick around, but I've got to get going if I'm going to be on time to see Anderson.
 Thank you all very much for ruining my lunch."